-After soaking up some sun and water at South Beach, you’re probably going to want to grab some food and replenish your energy so you can continue having fun during your weekend in Miami!
+After soaking up some sun and water at South Beach, you’re probably going to want to grab some food and replenish your energy so you can continue having fun during your weekend getaway in Miami!

-We recommend stopping and replenishing along Española Way!
+We recommend stopping and replenishing along Espanola Way!
 Here is where you can discover some of Miami’s best restaurants, live music, entertainment, shopping, and more!

-This historic street which is SUPER close to SouthBeach offers a unique selection of boutiques and speciality stores that offer one of a kind products, celebrity-inspired and run culinary options, and more.
+This historic street, which is SUPER close to South Beach, offers a unique selection of boutiques and specialty stores that offer one-of-a-kind products, celebrity-inspired and run culinary options, and more.

 Stop 3: Lincoln Road

-Speaking of streets in Miami, Lincoln Road is a pedestrian road that runs east, parallel to the beaches, and is another great outdoor shopping, dining and entertainment destination to add to your 3 days in Miami itinerary.
+Speaking of streets in Miami, Lincoln Road is a pedestrian road that runs east, parallel to the beaches, and is another great outdoor shopping, dining, and entertainment destination to add to your 3 days in Miami itinerary.

 This mile-long stretch of road is made for pedestrians only, and its street is always hopping with locals and tourists because of what it features.
 Lined with mainstream clothing options, casual and chef-driven restaurants, and an IMAX theatre, there is so much to do.

 People love to gather at the sidewalk cafes and tables.
-The umbrella-covered outdoor seating offers great spots to relax and enjoy happy hour, or to just relax and people watch!
+The umbrella-covered outdoor seating offers great spots to relax and enjoy happy hour or to just relax and people watch!

-With some high foot traffic and lots of people visiting, you’re sure to experience a lot and witness a lot: from dog-walking locals, to street performers, smelling authentic cuisine and more, this is an experience you don’t want to miss!
+With some high foot traffic and lots of people visiting, you’re sure to experience a lot and witness a lot: from dog-walking locals to street performers, smelling authentic cuisine, and more, this is an experience you don’t want to miss!

 Stop 4: Ocean Drive & Collins Ave

-Day 3: Heading toward Coral Gables
+Day 3: Heading Toward Coral Gables

 Stop 1: Vizcaya Mansion and Gardens

-This unique cultural gem lets tourists connect to Miami’s past as they navigate the rocklands and acres of this mansion and its surrounding gardens.
-Through tours you can learn about the stories of creativity and innovation, of those who built and lived at the estate.
+This unique, cultural gem lets tourists connect to Miami’s past as they navigate the Rocklands and acres of this mansion and its surrounding gardens.
+Through tours, you can learn about the stories of creativity and innovation, of those who built and lived at the estate.

-As a cultural hub, this mansion seeks to be a green space for residents and visitors but it is also consistently creating innovative programming for tourists: they even created a virtual family food lab about plants during Covid-19!
+As a cultural hub, this mansion seeks to be a green space for residents and visitors but it is also consistently creating innovative programming for tourists.
+They even created a virtual family food lab about plants during Covid-19!

 This wonderful place also hosts a variety of fun experiences, such as Murder Mystery nights, cultural events, and more.
 Better yet, every time you visit something new is in bloom so the always changing gardens will always look different in some way!